Home > Business > Marketing communication > Crisis communication, best practices

 Share this page :

-Between the current flood of information and “fake news”, crisis communication is now commonplace.
-What to do ?
+Between the current flood of information and "fake news", crisis communication is now commonplace.
+What can you do about it?
 Can we anticipate?
-How to react ?
-Elements of response with Sophie Cambazard, media training specialist.
+And how do you react?
+Sophie Cambazard, a media training specialist, explains.

 Crisis communication

-A crisis is part of normal business life.
-The structural crisis, in general, consists of layoffs, tax embezzlement and other relocations.
-The event crisis follows natural risks (disasters, floods, earthquakes, etc.), technological risks (industrial and nuclear disasters), linked to conflicts or health risks (avian flu, influenza A, coronavirus, etc.).
+A crisis is part of the normal life of a company.
+Structural crises generally involve redundancies, tax evasion and relocations.
+Event-driven crises are caused by natural hazards (disasters, floods, earthquakes, etc.), technological hazards (industrial and nuclear disasters), conflicts or health hazards (avian flu, influenza A, coronavirus, etc.).

 A well-managed crisis can be a real opportunity.
-In fact, 80 % of crisis management fall under the responsibility of communication.
-The objective is to keep control, to see the glass half full to, in the end, transform the attempt.
+In fact, 80 % of crisis management falls within the remit of communication.
+The aim is to stay in control, to see the glass as half full and, ultimately, to turn the crisis into a success.

 Avoid fake news

-Occupying the media field allows you to take a step back which offers a double benefit: escaping the position of being accused and avoiding fake news.
+Occupying the media arena allows us to take a step back, which has two benefits: it helps us to avoid the posture of the accused and it helps us to avoid fake news.

 More and more anonymous accounts are spreading fake news.
 Many of them are bots on Facebook and Twitter.
-At least 15 % accounts link to robots.
-And the more fake news is repeated, the more legitimacy it acquires.
-However, as Jacques Attali notes, in Media Stories, a person who sends a message to 5 WhatsApp groups of 255 people can reach 1.4 million individuals after just 6 repetitions.
+At least 15 % of accounts link to bots.
+And the more a fake news story is repeated, the more legitimacy it acquires.
+As Jacques Attali points out in Media storiesFor example, a person who sends a message to 5 WhatsApp groups of 255 people can reach 1.4 million people after just 6 repetitions.
 It's even more on Twitter and other networks.

 Constructing the message: non-verbal and paraverbal

-Once the crisis has been declared, it is a matter of choosing one of 3 strategies:
+Once the crisis has been declared, you need to choose one of 3 strategies:

-• recognition: rarely used, it is nevertheless the strategy that works best.
-It’s about expressing one’s incomprehension; if true, to extend responsibility to external actors, such as regulatory authorities; to dissociate things by relieving those responsible if necessary; to limit the crisis to an object, a place, a time;
+• Acknowledgement: rarely used, this is nevertheless the strategy that works best.
+It involves expressing incomprehension; if it's true, extending responsibility to external players, such as the regulatory authorities; dissociating matters by relieving oneself of responsibility if necessary; and limiting the crisis to a specific object, place or time;

 • refusal: making this choice risks losing all credibility.
-This strategy consists of remaining silent from the start of the crisis, stopping speaking from a specific moment, advancing the principle of the missing link or minimizing the effects of the crisis;
+This strategy consists of remaining silent from the outset of the crisis, stopping talking at a specific point, putting forward the principle of the missing link or minimising the effects of the crisis;

-• the lateral project is an effective strategy if tangible elements are available.
-It's about counter-attacking, shifting responsibility outside, communicating more strongly on another level, emphasizing the fact that the worst has been avoided.
+• the lateral project is an effective strategy if you have tangible evidence.
+It involves counter-attacking, shifting responsibility to the outside world, communicating more strongly in a different register, emphasising the fact that the worst has been avoided.

-Then, we apply the answers according to the chosen strategy.
-We must also build a strategy of allies, with relays and spokespersons.
-And determine a strategy with prescribers (intermediaries).
+Then we apply the responses according to the chosen strategy.
+You also need to build a strategy of allies, with relays and spokespeople.
+And determine a strategy for influencers (intermediaries).

-We start from the principle that it is better to rely on various experts than just one.
-For a company, the relays can, depending on the case, be a community manager, a customer, a supplier, etc. As for the spokespersons, they are called upon to alleviate the pressure on the manager facing the media.
-Depending on the subject, this may be an HR director, an operations director, a sales director, an IT director or any other specialist who can provide another perspective on the crisis.
+We work on the principle that it is better to rely on a number of experts rather than just one.
+In the case of a company, this may be a community leader, a customer, a supplier, etc. As for spokespersons, they are called upon to relieve the pressure on the executive in the media.
+Depending on the subject, this could be an HR manager, an operations manager, a sales manager, an IT manager or any other specialist who can bring a different perspective to the crisis.

-Please note: the construction of a crisis message is certainly worked with words, but also with the body and the voice.
-In a communication, 25 % goes through the verbal (content, substance), 55 % through the non-verbal (signals emitted by the body) and 20 % through the paraverbal (voice, tone, intonation, etc.).
+Please note: building a crisis message requires not only words, but also the body and the voice.
+In a communication, 25 % comes from the verbal (content, substance), 55 % from the non-verbal (signals emitted by the body) and 20 % from the paraverbal (voice, tone, intonation...).

-As a sensitive situation has a high probability of occurring, the company must implement an anticipation plan.
-This takes the very simple form of concrete actions to be carried out such as:
+Since there is a high probability that a sensitive situation will occur, the company must implement an anticipation plan.
+This takes the very simple form of concrete actions such as :

 • work on potential crisis scenarios;

-I illustrate in images a scenario in 5 steps, which concerns a foreign pharmaceutical laboratory having been denounced for having illegally inoculated a serum into a group of humans.
-During a press conference, the CEO adopts a posture of compassion towards the families, then he claims to have no knowledge of these actions, announces the opening of an internal investigation, before placing the blame on a member of the team of researchers.
-Finally, he diverts public attention by announcing the appointment of a new manager responsible for tracking the anti-serum brigades behind a muscular gathering that degenerated (when in reality, it is his company which organized this demonstration).
+I use images to illustrate a 5-stage scenario involving a foreign pharmaceutical laboratory that has been denounced for illegally inoculating a group of humans with a serum.
+During a press conference, the CEO adopts a posture of compassion towards the families, then claims to be completely unaware of these actions, announces the opening of an internal investigation, before shifting the blame onto a member of the research team.
+Finally, he deflects public attention by announcing the appointment of a new manager to track down the anti-serum brigades behind a violent demonstration that got out of hand (when, in fact, it was his company that organised the demonstration).

-• study the “jurisprudence” of similar cases, in the past of the company or that of competitors.
+• study the "jurisprudence" of similar cases, in the company's past or that of competitors.

-All employees likely to communicate in a crisis must be trained.
-Whether it is management, a manager, a security manager or a marketing director.
+All employees likely to communicate in the event of a crisis need training.
+Whether it's management, a manager, a safety officer or a marketing director.

-If this anticipation part has been correctly carried out, management errors will thus be avoided.
+If this anticipation part has been carried out correctly, management errors will be avoided.

-We thus avoid responding in an emergency, being defensive or in a position of justification, or even reacting in an overly emotional way.
+This prevents you from responding in a hurry, from being defensive or in a position of justification, or from reacting too emotionally.

-The post-crisis period is a stage to be taken care of.
-Internally, the company must honestly answer questions such as: have we kept control?
-Have we managed to give a positive image of the company?
-How ?
-Have we transformed the essay?
-And, if so, at what cost, human and financial?
-We also use a dashboard to measure the impact of communications with the media, both quantitatively and qualitatively.
-In particular through semantic analyzes of messages according to the media, the number of interviews granted, the impact of public support for the message, the measurement of the leader's image and, ultimately, the incidence of press coverage. on sales.
+The post-crisis phase is one that needs to be carefully managed.
+Internally, the company needs to answer questions such as: Have we kept control?
+Have we managed to project a positive image of the company?
+How have we done this?
+Have we turned the tables?
+And, if so, at what cost, both human and financial?
+A dashboard is also used to measure the impact of media communications, both quantitatively and qualitatively.
+This includes semantic analyses of messages according to the media, the number of interviews granted, the impact of public acceptance of the message, measuring the image of the executive and, finally, the impact of press coverage on sales.

-What you need to remember: well-conducted crisis communication can become an opportunity for the affected company under certain conditions: adopt the right strategy and stick to it, choose your target carefully, use a clear and embodied message in relation to this target, and train in media training to avoid the pitfalls of non-verbal, paraverbal and language errors.
+What you need to remember: crisis communication done well can become an opportunity for the company affected, provided certain conditions are met: adopt the right strategy and stick to it, choose your target audience carefully, use a clear, embodied message that is relevant to that target audience, and take part in media training to avoid the pitfalls of non-verbal communication, paraverbal communication and language errors.

 Our expert